apache/openserverless-site/content/en/docs/installation/download/_index.md

 ---
 title: Download
+description: Download OpenServerless with ops CLI
 weight: 10
-draft: true
+draft: false
 ---
-# Download and Install `ops`
+## Download and Install `ops`

-You can install Nuvolaris using its Command Line Interface, `nuv`.
+You can install OpenServerless using its Command Line Interface, `ops`.

 You can download it for your system.
 It is available for the following operating systems, architectures and formats: